gojimmypi/wolfssh/examples/ESP8266-SSH-Server/README.md

 DO NOT USE those static components for anything other than this demo.
 At some point, the code could contain critical, unresolved CVEs that are fixed in the current release.
-To ensure proper security, install recent code into the Espressif components directory and delete your local copy found in `examples/Espressif-component-static`, then remove these lines from the [Makefile](./Makefile):
+To ensure robust security, install recent code into the Espressif components directory and delete your local copy found in `examples/Espressif-component-static`, then remove these lines from the [Makefile](./Makefile):